Rajsek19/FE/README.md

 # file-uploader

-Uplods the cvs file and display the data in a Table Format.
+Uploads the cvs file and display the data in a Table Format.

 Language - Angular 7, Angular material, Flex